rthrbrs/styleguide/docs/TranslatingFromPolish.md

 ## ojczyzna

+Avoid the tempting calque _fatherland_ or _motherland_, both of which carry specific connotations beyond the Polish word _ojczyzna_. **Homeland** is often the preferable translation.

 ## pełnomocnik

 Avoid translating _pełnomocnik_ as _plenipotentiary_.
 While technically correct, the term is used much less frequently in English than it is in Polish. **Special government representative for …** is a better choice.